DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch02/introducing-pythons-capabilities-and-wonders.md

 * Extendability.
 You can easily add custom building blocks to express ideas for research that include new layers, loss functions, and models.
 * Parallel processing: To run applications fast today, you need goo parallel processing support.
 Keras runs on both CPUs and GPUs.
 It will also make use of multiple CPUs, when available.
 * Direct Python support.

+#### Performing analysis efficiently using XGBoost

+You use [XGBoost](https://xgboost.readthedocs.io/en/stable/), which stands for extreme gradient boosting, to perform data analysis in an efficient, flexible, and portable manner.
+This library makes it easier to preform analysis using gradient boosting, which is explained in Chapter 20.

+You can use this library to solve regression, classification, and ranking problems.
+XGBoost has proven its capabilities by helping individuals and teams win virtually every Kaggle-structured-data competition.